Marco010404/FingerPrint-Animation/README.md

-# FingerPrint-Animation
-FingerPrint Animation using CSS
+A simple Fingerprint Animation using CSS and HTML